duyenle1312/testing-library/CONTRIBUTING.md

 - You could also add a testing tool that is not for a particular programming language too, for instance, Reflect and Cypress

 Also, thanks to [Dhanush](https://github.com/DhanushNehru) and [Hacktoberfest](hacktoberfest.com) for inspiring me to get started with this project!

+Bonus: Don't forget to give it a star so many more people can find this helpful repo.
+Also, if you follow me on GitHub, your PR might get merged faster 😉